The-Wishlist-Co/docs/index.md

 - [**Wishlist Service API**](wishlistSvcAPI.md#wishlist-api)

-  The Wishlist resource stores information about a customer's wishlist, which includes the list products which the customer wish to buy.
+  The Wishlist resource enables management of information about a customer's wishlist.
 You can create, retrieve, update, and delete wishlists using the Wishlist Service api.

    - [*Representations*](wishlistSvcAPI.md#representations)